What is I have to share bad news with you EMAIL?

 - Report the email spam to the FTC at https://www.ftc.gov/

 - Scan your computer for malware.

 How to scan your PC for malware

-- Installing the Zemana is simple.
-First you’ll need to download Zemana on your device by clicking on the link below.
+- Installing Zemana Anti Malware is simple.
+First you’ll need to download it on your computer by clicking on the link below.

 Author: Zemana Ltd

 Category: Security tools

 - Once you have downloaded the setup file, make sure to double click on the Zemana.AntiMalware.Setup.
 This would start the Zemana installation on your PC.